ray-project/ray/site/_posts/2018-07-15-parameter-server-in-fifteen-lines.markdown

 systems.
 This post describes how to use [Ray][1] to implement a parameter server in a few lines of code.

-By turning the parameter server from a "system" into "application code", this approach makes it orders of magnitude simpler to deploy applications that use parameter servers.
-Similarly, by allowing applications or libraries to implement the parameter server, this approach makes the behavior of the parameter server much more configurable and flexible (since the application can simply modify the implementation with a few lines of Python).
+By turning the parameter server from a "system" into an "application", this approach makes it orders of magnitude simpler to deploy parameter server applications.
+Similarly, by allowing applications and libraries to implement their own parameter servers, this approach makes the behavior of the parameter server much more configurable and flexible (since the application can simply modify the implementation with a few lines of Python).

 **What is Ray?** [Ray][1] is a general-purpose framework for parallel and distributed Python.
 Ray provides a unified task-parallel and actor abstraction